 To diagnose sports injuries, Dr. Farricielli reviews your medical history, asks about your symptoms and the events leading up to your injury, and conducts a physical exam.
 Afterward, he has you rate your pain on a scale of 1-10 and asks you to perform a series of strength and range-of-motion exercises.

 If these steps don’t provide enough information to make a diagnosis, Dr. Farricielli might also recommend diagnostic imaging, such as X-rays, an MRI, or an ultrasound.
 These tools provide detailed images of your bones, joints, and supportive soft tissue structures.

 Treatment for sports injuries depends on the severity of your symptoms and their effect on your daily life.

-Whenever possible, Dr. Farricielli recommends conservative, minimally invasive regenerative medicine treatments like platelet-rich plasma (PRP) therapy, stem cell therapy, or extracorporeal shockwave therapy (ESWT).
+Whenever possible, Dr. Farricielli recommends conservative, minimally invasive regenerative medicine treatments like platelet-rich plasma (PRP) therapy, mesenchymal stem cell therapy, or extracorporeal shockwave therapy (ESWT).